-To set the Multi-Function knob to control STEERING % (DUAL-RATE): 1.
-Switch the transmitter on.
+To set the Multi-Function knob to control STEERING % (DUAL-RATE):

-- 2. Press and hold MENU until the green LED lights.
-It will blink in single intervals. - 3.
+- 1. Switch the transmitter on. - 2.
+Press and hold MENU until the green LED lights.
+It will blink in single - 3.
 Press SET.
 The red LED will blink in single intervals to indicate Steering Sensitivity (Expo) has been selected. - 4.
 Press MENU twice.
 The red LED will blink three times repeatedly to indicate Steering % (Dual-Rate) has been selected. - 5.
 Press SET to select.
-The green LED will blink 8 times fast to indicate successful selection. - 6.
-Press and hold MENU to return to driving mode.
+The green LED will blink 8 times fast to indicate successful selection.